-You’ve probably heard this one many times.
-Overloading sockets can lead to electrical fires.
-Don’t try to plug multiple large appliances into a single outlet or plug any major appliances into an extension cord.
-Keep in mind that outlets in older homes often can’t compete with those in newer homes; they weren’t designed to meet the demands of many of the modern appliances and electronics we use today.
+You’ve probably heard this one before, but overloading sockets can lead to electrical fires.
+Avoid plugging in multiple large appliances into a single outlet or plugging in any major appliance into an extension cord.
+Keep in mind that outlets in older homes often can’t compete with those in newer homes as they weren’t designed to meet the demands of many modern appliances and electronics we use today.

 Was your home built in the ‘60s or ‘70s?
 It may have aluminum wiring, which can corrode and oxidize more easily than copper—what is used in newer homes.
 Aluminum can more quickly wear out and overheat, which can start a fire.

-Make sure the wattage of each of your bulbs matches the requirement labeled on its corresponding fixture.
-Bulbs with higher wattages or that aren't screwed in tightly enough can overheat.
+Double check the wattage of each of your bulbs to make sure they match the requirement labeled on its corresponding fixture.
+Bulbs with higher wattages or ones that aren't screwed in tight can overheat.

-Don’t throw water on an electrical fire to attempt to put it out; you could get electrocuted.
-Make sure you have an A-B-C-rated fire extinguisher that can effectively extinguish an electrical fire.
-(And make sure you know how to use it correctly!)
+If an electrical fire occurs, don't throw water on the area as you could get electrocuted.
+Double check that you have an A-B-S rate fire extinguisher that can properly extinguish an electrical fire (and make sure you know how to use it correctly)!

 Following these safety tips can help make your home a lot safer for many years to come.
-If you need an electrical contractor to inspect your wiring, contact Pacific.
-We provide electrical services for residents living in the Roaring Fork Valley.
+To learn more about preventing house fires, subscribe to our blog.